gidavies/WebAppDevOpsLab/README.md

 ## Task 2: Enable Continuous Integration

-1. Edit the build definition - Build & Release | Builds | Edit.
+1. Hover your mouse over the build definition and you will see three dots.
+Click on the dots and select Edit.
 <img src="images/L2_11.png" width="624"/>
 2. Select Triggers and check Enable continuous integration.
 Save (but not queue).
 <img src="images/L2_12.png" width="624"/>